Rahul-N16/AWS_Terraform_module/README.md

 # Design updates

 * NAT gateway was used since it has no maintenace compared to NAT instance.
-NAT gateway was used for the backend servers to get updates.
+NAT gateway was used for the backend servers to get updates and security patches.
-* The filesystem /apps & /logs were mounted from the boot_script install_httpd.sh to be mounted from teh EBS volumes attached.
+* The filesystems /apps & /logs were mounted from the boot_script install_httpd.sh with the EBS volumes attached.
 * CPU Utilization is used to scale up and scale down the insatnces in the Auto Scaling Group.